PavanManchikatla/Decentralized_Training/README.md

 # Decentralized_Training

-New Project to Implement decentralization if LLMs Training
+New Project to Implement decentralization of LLMs Training